 Bonus: Get the step-by-step social media strategy guide with pro tips on how to grow your social media presence.

-11 essential social media tips for small business
+11 essential social media tips for business

 1. Start with a plan

 Social tools are easy to use and you can get started with organic posts for free.
 That might make it tempting to dive in and just start posting.
 But like every good business strategy, using social media for small business success needs to start with a good plan.

 Without a plan, you have no clear goal for what you’re trying to achieve.
 That means there’s no way to measure your results.
 Take the time to create a social media plan right upfront.
 This ensures that all your social efforts support specific business goals.

 Here are some strategic social media tips from our guide to creating a social media marketing plan:

 - Set social media goals and objectives.
 Create goals that follow the SMART framework.
 They should be specific, measurable, attainable, relevant, and timely.
 Base your goals on metrics that will have a real impact on your business.
 For example, aim to acquire customers or raise your conversion rate, rather than simply racking up likes.

 - Research the competition.
 How are your competitors using social media?
 While you don’t want to copy them, learning from what others have done is a great way to reduce your learning curve.
 A competitive analysis can help you learn what’s working and what’s not for other businesses like yours.